Mighty Sleep 💤

 For women, our estrogen fluctuations are likely to influence our sleep patterns and in many cases perturb our sleep:

-Before menopause: while crossing the luteal phase we require more sleep, yet, the increase in our body temperature often perturb it
+before menopause: while crossing the luteal phase we require more sleep, yet, the increase in our body temperature often perturb it, and

 Many ladies complain of waking up in the middle of the night and having difficult to fall asleep again, or simply sleeping too little to balance the stress of their busy days.

-While adaptogens and/or hormonal therapy can come in handy for many ladies, I'd like to approach today a few small routines that, summed up, become key practices that can naturally improve the quality of our sleep.
+For today I'd like to approach a few small routines that, summed up, can become key practices that can naturally improve the quality of our sleep.

 It is true that while we age our sleep can suffer - yet, the few aspects below function at any age, and WILL improve our sleep, decrease stress and also support us with our weight management and healthy weight loss, for the ladies that have this as a goal.